Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 Inaugurated in 1838 by the French King, Louis-Philippe, the Arch de Triomphe was dedicated to honoring the Fench army that fought the various wars during the Fench revolution and other important wars.

-In fact, there is a flame of remembrance that burns every day at 18:30 at the base of the arch as a way of showing honor to the unknown soldier that was buried beneath the vault in 1921.
+In fact, there is an eternal flame of remembrance that burns every day at the base of the arch as a way of showing honor to the unknown soldier that was buried beneath the vault in 1921.

-This French landmark is not just a historic symbol but also a tourist attraction that provides 360-degree views of Paris if you climb the 280 stairs to the top.
+This French landmark is not just a historic symbol but also a tourist attraction that provides 360-degree views of Paris if you climb its 280 stairs to the top.

 And a stroll just beneath and around the arch will take you back in history are you peruse through the 660 names of the generals including those that either died or survived in the war plus the face of the notorious Napoleon.